-Fujifilm X-T20 versus Panasonic FZ2500
+Fujifilm X-T20 vs Panasonic FZ2500

-The Fujifilm X-T20 and the Panasonic Lumix DMC-FZ2500 (labelled Panasonic FZ2000 in some countries) are two digital cameras that were announced, respectively, in January 2017 and September 2016.
+The Fujifilm X-T20 and the Panasonic Lumix DMC-FZ2500 (labelled Panasonic FZ2000 in some countries) are two digital cameras that were officially introduced, respectively, in January 2017 and September 2016.
 The X-T20 is a mirrorless interchangeable lens camera, while the FZ2500 is a fixed lens compact.
 The cameras are based on an APS-C (X-T20) and an one-inch (FZ2500) sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Panasonic provides 20 MP.
+The Fujifilm has a resolution of 24 megapixels, whereas the Panasonic provides 20 MP.

 Body comparison: Fujifilm X-T20 vs Panasonic FZ2500

 An illustration of the physical size and weight of the Fujifilm X-T20 and the Panasonic FZ2500 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.

 The X-T20 can be obtained in two different colors (black, silver), while the FZ2500 is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic FZ2500 is considerably larger (44 percent) than the Fujifilm X-T20.
 In this context, it is worth noting that neither the X-T20 nor the FZ2500 are weather-sealed.